vimpunk/mio/README.md

     const int answer_index = rw_mmap.size() / 2;
     rw_mmap[answer_index] = 42;

-    // Don't forget to flush changes to disk, which is NOT done by the destructor for
+    // Don't forget to flush changes to disk before unmapping.
+However, if
-    // more explicit control of this potentially expensive operation. rw_mmap.sync(error);
+    // `rw_mmap` were to go out of scope at this point, the destructor would also
+    // automatically invoke `sync` before `unmap`.
+    rw_mmap.sync(error);
     if (error) { return handle_error(error); }

     // We can then remove the mapping, after which rw_mmap will be in a default
-    // constructed state, i.e. this has the same effect as if the destructor had been
+    // constructed state, i.e. this and the above call to `sync` have the same
-    // invoked.
+    // effect as if the destructor had been invoked. rw_mmap.unmap();
-    rw_mmap.unmap();

     // Now create the same mapping, but in read-only mode.